grecoe/AirflowDagExample/README.md

 - Access to the settings from the configuration json file
 - Access to the configuration object passed in the dag context as 'params'

+> November 4 -> Resolved
+1. Added in a file that will be generated at the root (with the dag) to exampleconf.json
+2. Introduce new task that runs prior to virtualenv task that writes out the context params to that file
+3. In virtualenv load up that file

+Now the Virtual ENV has both the configuration.json settings as well as the context.

 ### PythonVirtualEnvOperator
 - Access to the settings from the configuration json file ONLY